matrix-org/matrix-spec-proposals/proposals/2836-threading.md

 ```

 Justification:
- - Backreference events have to exist so servers can be aware of new child threads in different rooms.
+ - Child reference events have to exist so servers can be aware of new child threads in different rooms.
 Without it,
    servers will only be able to walk from their event up to the root and not explore the entire thread.
 Furthermore,
    servers will not converge on a consistent view of the thread as some servers have information that others are missing.
  - We re-use the `m.relationship` shape because the event is a literal relationship.
- - The type `m.room.backref` is used so clients can filter these out if they don't know or want to render them on the UI.
+ - The type `m.room.reference` is used so clients can filter these out if they don't know or want to render them on the UI.
- - We re-use the `unsigned.relationship_*` fields as routing information is critical in order to follow backreferences.
+ - We re-use the `unsigned.relationship_*` fields as routing information is critical in order to follow references.

 Edge cases:
  - It is not an error if the user does not have permission to send this event into the parent room.
- - The child event should be sent first, and only after success should the backreference event be sent.
+ - The child event should be sent first, and only after success should the reference event be sent.
 This is already
-   implied because the backreference event needs to reference the event ID of the child.
+   implied because the reference event needs to reference the event ID of the child.

 Security considerations:
  - We omit the `content` of the child event and only share event metadata with the parent room for privacy.
 This